elliotperviz/cmms/md/C01_02/README.md

 ls
 vim mini.in
 ```
-Inside vim, use PAGEUP and PAGEDOWN keys to navigate.
+Inside `vim`, use PAGEUP and PAGEDOWN keys to navigate.

 Check the section labelled "initial conf" and related keywords against the LAMMPS manual.
 What system have we setup?